LeashQuiche/Data-Analysis-Project/README.md

 The nearest centroid to a point will determine the point's classification (decide what to do if the distances are equal yourself).
 Create random test cases until centroids stop moving and determine whether each case is likely to have CKD depending on the classification of the nearest centroid.

-# K Means ClusteringClassifier Functions Descriptions:
+# K Means ClusteringClassifier Functions Descriptions

 - randomCentroids function takes in an integer number of clusters to be generated.
 OR asks for k number of integer clusters